makeusabrew/arduinode/README.md

 ### ServerLoad

-Writeup coming soon - check the [Payne Digital](http://paynedigital.com) website for more info.
+A real time physical visualisation of a server's load average.
+Check the [write up](http://paynedigital.com/2011/09/arduinode-experiments-server-load) on the [Payne Digital](http://paynedigital.com) website for more info.

 License
 -------